Welcome to Vintage & Veteran Motorcycles blog

 The hobby that I have been neglecting whilst life's rich tapestry has been evolving, is vintage and veteran motorcycles.
 Don't get me wrong, the hobby has existed for quite some time, but I haven't been able to spend as much time at it as I would like.
 Hopefully that is about to change, and I thought "why not write about it at the same time"?

-In the nature of all blogs, this is an ongoing process, with content being added and updated as time passes.
+In the nature of all blogs, this is an ongoing process (which may be painfully slow at times), with content being added and updated as time passes.
 My most recent content will always be at the bottom of each page, as with any restoration account, it always makes sense to start at the beginning and follow it through.
 I will delineate by month, but updates within the month will be grouped together.
 Click on any of the images to open a larger version.